Available as an option in conjunction with

-The optional Lane Change Assist system uses radar sensors to monitor the area to the rear of the vehicle and the blind spots on either side.
-Above a speed of 15 km/h, the system issues a visual signal in the mirror to inform you that vehicles are approaching from behind or entering one of the blind spots.
-Lane Change Assist improves comfort and safety, particularly on motorways.
+Optional Lane Change Assist uses radar sensors to monitor the areas to the rear of the vehicle and the blind spots on either side.
+Above a speed of 9 mph, the system issues a visual warning signal in the window triangle trim whenever a vehicle rapidly approaches your vehicle from behind or enters one of your blind spots.
+In this way, Lane Change Assist improves comfort and safety, particularly on motorways.
 However, the system does not actively intervene to control the vehicle and can be deactivated at any time.

-The camera-based speed limit indicator informs you of speed restrictions and the start and end of no-overtaking zones on the screen in the instrument cluster and on the PCM screen.
+The optional camera-based speed limit indicator informs you of speed restrictions and ‘no overtaking’ zones (start and end).
+Notifications appear on the display in the instrument cluster and on the screen of PCM.